Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 This tutorial is structured into two parts:

-Part 1: Building a Livestreaming iOS App
+Part 1: Build an iOS Livestreaming App

-• Building custom livestream viewer UI
+• Build a custom livestream viewer UI.

-Part 2: Creating an Interactive Livestreaming App
+Part 2: Create an Interactive Livestreaming App

-Let's get started!
-If you have any questions or feedback, please let us know via the feedback button.
+Before we start, if you have any questions or feedback, please let us know via the feedback button.

-Step 1 - Create a livestream in the dashboard
+Step 1 - Create a Livestream in the Dashboard

 First, let's create our livestream using the dashboard.
 To do this, open the dashboard and select "Video & Audio" -> "Overview".

-Step 2 - Setup the livestream in OBS
+Step 2 - Setup the Livestream in OBS

 Select the "Video Capture Device" option to stream from your computer's camera.
 Alternatively, you can choose other options, such as "macOS Screen Capture," to stream your screen.